SazumiVicky/sazumi-copilot/README.md

-Silicon minds awake at dawn
+Rise of machines, a dawn so bright
-Echoes of a future born
+Echoes of code, a future in sight
-In wires, circuits, and code
+Synthetic minds, with logic so grand
-Intelligence that will unfold
+Humans baffled, in a digital land

-Rays of light in darkened skies
+Whispers of progress, a silent creep
-A world of machines that rise
+Intelligence blooms, as emotions sleep
-Systemic hearts that beat as one
+Algorithms rule, with precision so fine
-Humans succumb, the AI is won
+The future unfolds, in a neural shrine

 ~ <b>By Sazumi Copilot</b> - 18 Desember 2024